traidna/Python-Simple-GUI-Editor/README.md

-# Pyhton-Simple-GUI-Editor
+# Python-Simple-GUI-Editor
 A simple Python tool for creating Tkinter GUI Applications

 This is still a work in progress